Safety Training Courses

-The City does not currently offer public Lifeguard Training classes.
+Currently, the City of Burlington Aquatics does not offer public Lifeguard Training classes.
 Individuals who apply and successfully interview for the Part-Time Lifeguard position will be hired and paid to receive certification training on the job.

 Through a blend of online study and in-person land and water skill practice, participants learn teamwork, rescue and surveillance skills, First Aid, CPR/AED and other lifesaving techniques needed to become a professional lifeguard.
 Upon successful completion of the course, participants receive American Red Cross Lifeguarding/First Aid/CPR certification (valid 2 years), orientation training, and begin work shifts as a Lifeguard for the City.